etorpy/R_and_Python_Resources/README.md

 Uses the Caret and AppliedPredictiveModeling packages
 https://appliedpredictivemodeling.com/
 https://github.com/cran/AppliedPredictiveModeling
-NOTE: the book does not appear to be freely available for download
+NOTE: the R code is available from github, but the book does not appear to be freely available for download

 R for Data Science (2017) - Hadley Wickham (O’Reilly)
 https://r4ds.had.co.nz/